speedcontrol/nodecg-speedcontrol/README.md

 ## Introduction

-Speedcontrol is a nodecg bundle developed for the speedrunning scene which helps the people organizing the marathon greatly by automating tasks that would before would have meant manual work for people working with the overlay / stream side of things.
+Speedcontrol is a nodecg bundle developed for the speedrunning scene which helps the people organizing the stream for marathons greatly by automating tasks that would before would have meant manual work for people working with the overlay / stream side of things.
 Features include, but are not limited to:
 * Twitch Integration (Upon starting a new run it automatically changes the played game on twitch).
 You can also specify and update the stream title directly from the dashboard! this way you won't ahve any need to keep a twitch window open for managing stream title / game played
 * Horaro schedule import; paste a horaro schedule link and press import, and VOILAH!
 There will be no need to manually change any text fields on the overlay at all, Estimates, runners, game information will be pulled from horaro and put into a local database, so the only thing you'd need to do is press "Play next game" to update all the information on the overlay
 * Optionally you can add runs manually which comes in two flavors;
   1. The first alternative is to use an automatic sync with speedrun.com.
 All information is pulled from speedrun.com, which means when you add a runnername and choose it based on the runners speedrun.com name, you automatically get all the information such as twitch link, etc. This also works for games, getting the correct name, and cathegories for said game.
+  2. Add games and runners by using free text (manual input for runner names and their twitch handles, if speedrun.com integration is not preferred)
 * Support for custom animations; in Pre-esa marathon we faded in an animated finish-flag with the finish-time whenever a person in the race finished.
 Also a twitchicon faded in and the runner name was exchanged to his twitchhandle every now and then (look at pre-esa twitch vods ( https://www.youtube.com/playlist?list=PLkd2f6JAHslJPSQ5a9zYL09Ie-LugT8eB)  for reference).
 * Once the schedule is improted from horaro, you can drag around the run items as you'd like, to reposition runs in the list/ remove runs from the list, in case there are any schedule updates.
 * Everything is handled from a dashboard that runs in google chrome by surfing to http://localhost:9090, and it can also be accessible from external computers if you give other co-hosts your IP (this has not been tested yet though, and might mean further configration steps to your nodecg instance)